Resources

 LEVEL I CHARACTERISTICS:

-• The company culture (the non-negotiable values and ways of treating customers and one another) is generally understood.
-It does not require a lot of reinforcement.
+- The company culture (the non-negotiable values and ways of treating customers and one another) is generally understood.
+This does not require a lot of reinforcement.

 LEVEL I: Top Warning Signs of Success™